soumya92/barista/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

-## Code reviews

-All submissions, including submissions by project members, require review.
-We use GitHub pull requests for this purpose.
-Consult [GitHub Help] for more information on using pull requests.

 ## Formatting, Linting, and Testing

 All code must be properly formatted.
 The easiest way to do that is `go fmt`.